 The N2NS Project is one of 13 projects that make up the Inland Rail Project.
-The route is within the Narrabri, Moree Plains and Gwydir Local Government Areas (LGAs) in north west NSW.
+The route is within the Narrabri, Moree Plains and Gwydir Local Government Areas (LGAs) in northwest NSW.
 N2NS extends approximately 171km from north of Narrabri Junction, terminating at North Star and the project is generally within the existing rail corridor.
 Works over the Gwydir Floodplain are excluded from the N2NS Project.
-This construct only contract will be delivered by Trans4m Rail (an unincorporated Joint Venture between SEE Civil Pty Ltd and John Holland Pty Ltd).
-Further detail on the project, including construction scope of works and construction schedule can be found in Section 4 of the CEMP.
+This construct only contract will be delivered by Inland Rail and its Contractor's Further detail on the project, including construction scope of works and construction schedule can be found in Section 4 of the CEMP.